Vitaly Bianki: Career

 Bianki participated in scientific expeditions on the Volga, Altai Krai, Urals and Kazakhstan and brought back copious scientific notes, about which he wrote: "They were lying like a dead weight on my soul.
 They - as at the Zoological Museum - has been meeting the many dead animals in the dry record of facts, it was a forest, animals stagnation of immobility, no birds flew and did not sing.
 Then again, as in childhood, painfully wanted to find a word that would revive them magically compelled to come to life."

 In 1923, Bianki began to publish a natural calendar in the Leningrad magazine Sparrow (later New Robinson).
 This publication became a prototype of his later Forest newspapers every year (1927).
 In those years, he became associated with a literary club, where writers of children's literature gathered.
 This included the writers Chukovsky, Zhitkov and Marshak.
 Soon afterwards, his story "The Red Sparrow Travelling" was published in the magazine Sparrow.
 Bianki's first published book for children was titled Whose nose is better?
 (1923).
 His voluminous Forest Newspaper for Every Year (1st edition, 1928) is a peculiar encyclopedia of forest life and forest inhabitants.

 At the end of 1925, Bianki was arrested again on suspicion of subversive activity and sentenced to three years of exile in Uralsk.
 In the spring of 1928, he was released to return to Leningrad.
 In November 1932 was arrested again, but was released after three and a half weeks for lack of evidence.
 In March 1935, he was arrested as an "active member of the armed uprising against Soviet rule" and taken to the Aktobe region, but was released after intercession by Maxim Gorky's ex-wife, Yekaterina Peshkova.
 In 1941, he returned to Leningrad.
 Because of poor health, he was not drafted to serve in the army for World War II, but was evacuated to the Urals.
 After the war he returned again to Leningrad.

 The body of his work consists of over three hundred short stories, fairy tales, stories, and articles, which make up 120 books.
 One of his students and followers was Nikolai Sladkov, an author of books about nature.

+Death

 Vitali Bianki died in Leningrad and was buried in the Bogoslovskoe Cemetery.